Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

-for smooth $z$ and smooth positive measures $\rho_0$ and $\rho_1$ with densities $f$ and $g$ with respect to the volume measure $\on{vol}$.
-Together with \eqref{MA3}, we obtain the $\on{WFR}$-Monge-Amp\`ere equation defined by
+where $f$, respectively $g$, are Radon-Nikodym densities of $\rho_0$, respectively $\rho_1$, with respect to $\on{vol}$.
+Together with \eqref{MA3}, we deduce the $\on{WFR}$-Monge-Amp\`ere equation

-where $\varphi$ is given by \eqref{defphi} and satisfies the second boundary value problem: $\varphi$ maps the support of $\rho_0$ to the support of $\rho_1$. \begin{remark} Another possibility is to write directly the Monge-Ampère equation satisfied by $\varphi$ as on optimal map pushing $\gamma_0$ to $\gamma_1$ that is
+where $\varphi$ is given by \eqref{eq:varpphi} and satisfies the second boundary value problem: $\varphi$ maps $\spt\rho_0$ towards $\spt\rho_1$. \begin{remark} Another possibility is to write directly the Monge-Ampère equation satisfied by $\varphi$ as an optimal map pushing $\gamma_0$ to $\gamma_1$, that is,